-For instance, when the Unitary Patent Court system is implemented in Europe, European patent applications will have the option, upon grant of a patent, of becoming a Unitary Patent, which will be subject to the jurisdiction of the Unified Patent Court, or UPC.
-This will be a significant change in European patent practice.
+For instance, under the Unitary Patent Court system that has been implemented in Europe, European patent applications have the option, upon grant of a patent, of becoming a Unitary Patent, which will be subject to the jurisdiction of the Unified Patent Court, or UPC.
+This is a significant change in European patent practice.
 As the UPC is a new court system, there is no precedent for the court, increasing the uncertainty of any litigation.

-Patent terms may be inadequate to protect our competitive position on our product candidates for a commercially meaningful length of time.
+Patent terms may be inadequate to protect our competitive position on our product candidates for a commercially meaningful length of time.\